The American Education of a Holocaust Survivor

 Elizabeth Welt Trahan

-Ten Dollars in My Pocket is both an American success story and a description of the painful maturation process of a belated teenager trying to discover who and where she is, and at least once on the verge of suicide.
+Ten Dollars in My Pocket is both an American success story and a description of the painful maturation process of a belated teenager, once on the verge of suicide, trying to discover who and where she is.
 This account is unique because of the authenticity of its narrative voice.
 We read diary entries and letters written during those years, as well as several eyewitness accounts published by the author at that time.
 This kaleidoscope of factual information is complemented by the author´s recollections and reflections.